plan-systems/design-docs/PLAN-API-Documentation.md

     | [go-plan/ski/ski.proto](http://github.com/plan-tools/go-plan/blob/master/ski/ski.proto)                      | Secure Key Interface (SKI) data structures      |
     | [go-plan/pservice/pservice.proto](http://github.com/plan-tools/go-plan/blob/master/pservice/pservice.proto)  | GRPC network services and data structures       |

 ---

+## Persistent Data Interface
+- PLAN's **Persistent Data Interface** ("PDI") abstracts persistent, append-only, and community-shared container, used to store the channels of a PLAN community.
+- The PDI embraces an append-only model so that a wide range of replicating data types and distributed ledgers are eligible to be used for its implementation.
+- PDI transactions ("channel entries") are considered immutable and permanent (though content mutability is effectively recreated in PLAN's intermediate channel database layer).
+- A conventional centralized shared database can also be used to implement the PDI, offering performance and convenience for small communities that are getting started.
+- The PDI offers [portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability), so a community could start with a centralized server for convenience/availability, and transparently migrate to a distributed ledger that scales down the road.
+- In [go-plan](http://github.com/plan-tools/go-plan), the interface `StorageSession` in [StorageProvider.go](http://github.com/plan-tools/go-plan/blob/master/pdi/StorageProvider.go) is the heart of the PDI.

+---

 ## Channel Protocols
 - PLAN's general purpose channels are its workhorse and _raison d'être_.
 Like files in a conventional operating system, users and productivity workflows in PLAN create new channels and new channel types all the time.
 - As a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or blindly assume that content is in a particular form.
 Both PLAN channel "epochs" and channel entries each embed a `plan.Block`, making each a flexible self-describing container for content and information.  _This offers profound interoperability in the way that HTTP headers also self-describe content for a HTTP response._